casthub/docs/en/automation-cards.md

 ### Triggers

-Trigger Cards are the start of the workflow - using the [vast range of available Integrations](/third-party), or even custom logic, these Cards will trigger a run of the entire Automation lifecycle.
+Trigger Cards are the start of the workflow - using the <docs-link path="/third-party">vast range of available Integrations</docs-link>, or even custom logic, these Cards will trigger a run of the entire Automation lifecycle.

 ### Conditions